prince-morris/cloud-resume-challenge/README.md

 # AWS Resume Cloud Challenge

 This project is part of the AWS Resume Cloud Challenge by Forrest Brazeal.
-It showcases a serverless static website hosted on AWS S3 and CloudFront, with a visitor counter powered by Lambda, API Gateway, and DynamoDB.
+It showcases a serverless static website hosted on AWS S3 and CloudFront, with a visitor counter powered by Lambda, and DynamoDB.

 ## Features:
 ✅ Static website hosting with **Amazon S3 & CloudFront**